ConsultingWhiz — AI Automation Agency Orange County

 Step 5: Mobile App and Customer Experience

 The real value of ALPR is eliminating friction for customers.
-Integrate your ALPR system with a mobile app that allows drivers to:
+Integrate your ALPR system with a mobile app that allows drivers to: This "license plate as the ticket" model consistently scores higher in customer satisfaction surveys than any other parking technology.

 ROI Calculation